 At Hadrian, we get to know our children and our families well.
 We understand our children are all different and learn at different rates.
 We therefore work with individual children through their interests and play to work on individual next steps to ensure we move their learning forward.
 We know that before learning can take place our children have to feel secure and confident.
 We use the Leuven Scales of well-being and involvement to ensure our children are settled before moving forward with their academic learning.

-We are constantly evaluating and adapting out learning environments to fit with children’s interests and to build upon skills.
+.
 We have recently changed our environments to a neutral and natural inspired look as we have found this creates a more focussed and purposeful environment for our children.
 We aim to use lots of open ended resources to develop curiosity, imagination and language and vocabulary.
 Our environments are owned by the children and we encourage independence to access resources and use them how they wish.

 The curriculum provides a play-based learning environment, where our skilled practitioners carefully scaffold learning during child initiated tasks, combined with focussed teaching and basic skill group time.
 We know that children do not learn in a linear way and there are many strands to our young children’s learning and ensure that our teaching is carefully sequenced to develop progress.